Magnetic moment of electrons in systems with spin-orbit coupling: Conclusion

 We presented a consistent approach for computing relativistic corrections to the operator of magnetic moment of electron.
 We did this for the Pauli picture, for the Kane model, and for a general ``two-branch'' system.
 We introduced the notion of relativistic corrections to the operation $\partial/\partial\bb B$, where $\bb B$ is the external magnetic field.
 Commutation of these corrections with the system Hamiltonian $H$ quantifies the deviation of the total magnetic moment of the system from $-\partial H/\partial\bb B$.
 We suggest to call this deviation the abnormal magnetic moment.

 Both the abnormal magnetic moment and the naive one, $-\partial H/\partial\bb B$, contain relativistic terms, in particular in the form of SOC corrections.
 They should be taken into account in numerical and theoretical analysis of relativistic effects involving magnetic moments of electrons, e.g. the kinetic magnetoelectric effect.
-While often the SOC terms of the Hamiltonian capture the main attention, the SOC terms of the observables are no less important.

 For the Kane model, we obtained the explicit expressions for the spin magnetic moment and orbital magnetic moment operators projected to the conduction band, in the presence of the leading order and the subleading order relativistic corrections.
 Due to the corrections, the classification ``spin moment — orbital moment'' becomes ambiguous and basis-dependent.
 Relativistic corrections also violate the spin commutation properties in the bands (or branches).